accessible-ui/modal/README.md

 <pre align="center">npm i @accessible/modal</pre>
 <hr>

-An accessible modal component for React
+An accessible and versatile modal component for React

+## Features

+- **Style-agnostic** You can use this component with the styling library of your choice.
+It works with CSS-in-JS, SASS, plain CSS, plain `style` objects, anything!
+- **Portal-friendly** The modal dialog will render into React portals of your choice when configured to do so.
+- **a11y/aria-compliant** This component works with screen readers out of the box and manages focus for you.

 ## Quick Start